bcgsc/btl/member/aafshinfard.md

 ---

 ### About myself
 Enthusiastic about Biology and biological mechanisms.
 Smacking my lips, I am learning more of Machine Learning as a valuable tool for Biological data analysis.
-Previously, I was involved in algorithms design.
+Previously, I was involved in algorithms design projects.

 ### Current Focus
 During my Master's, I was working in the area of sequence analysis, and more specifically on the detection of Structural Variants, and alignment of whole genomes.
 Currently, I am exploring different topics and problems in order to find a specific problem close enough to the rest of the group, but in which we can utilize Machine Learning methods. <br/>